WinMX: Function

 There is an upper limit to the size of files that can be shared : 2 GB.
 This design decision was to maintain Windows 98 support.
-The program runs also on Windows XP, Vista, 7, 8 and 10, as long as the relevant Microsoft C++ run time libraries are present.
+The program runs also on Windows XP, Windows Vista, Windows 7, Windows 8 and Windows 10, as long as the relevant Microsoft C++ runtime libraries are present.
 It runs on Linux under Wine.

 To get started, users connect to the WinMX Peer Network (WPN) either as a primary or secondary user.
 A majority of the functions on the WPN are available to both users, but primary users need to spend more bandwidth, tend to have better connections, and have the ability to host chat rooms.
 Secondary users use very little idle bandwidth, but their prolonged connection to the network is not always stable.

 Sharing files in WinMX

 WinMX users can share nearly every type of file using the network.
 The most common file types such as audio, video, images, and archive files are available by default, and all others could be configured in the program's settings.
 WinMX has a file-size restriction limiting shared files to 2GB in size.
 A user can also only share 5,000 visible files for a Primary connection (unknown if other files would be shared but not listed), and 3,000 files (maximum sent to the primary) for a Secondary connection.
 These limitations do not apply on OpenNap servers.